guettli/programming-guidelines/README.md

 Don't waste time with UML tools.
 UML is like [esperanto](https://en.wikipedia.org/wiki/Esperanto).
-It is (in theory) a great solution which solves a lot of problems.
+It is (in theory) a great solution that solves a lot of problems.
 But somehow it does not work.

-Write down the high level use case, the cardinality and the steps.
+Write down the high-level use case, the cardinality, and the steps.
 Sequence diagrams can be simplified to enumerations: first step, second step, third step ...

 [Sketch](https://en.wikipedia.org/wiki/Sketch_(drawing)) screenshots you
 want to build with your team with a pen.
-I avoid any digital device for this, since up to now paper or a whiteboard are far more real.
+I avoid any digital device for this since up to now paper or a whiteboard is far more real.
 If you need the result in digital format, just take a picture with your cell phone at the end.